doschkinow/helidon-jpa-ucp/README.md

 ```bash
 git clone https://github.com/doschkinow/helidon-jpa-ucp.git
 ```
-In the project directory edit src/main/resources/application.yaml to replace the URL and passowrd properties with the valus for your Oracle database.
+In the project directory edit src/main/resources/application.yaml to replace the URL and password properties with the values for your Oracle database.

 Build the project (with jdk-11 and maven-3.6.3):
 ```bash